Honoring Our Soldiers

 (503) 296-9249 office

-This week’s challenge is about separation.
-That is, how we sometimes separate ourselves from others, including family, co-workers and friends.
+This post is about how we separate ourselves from others including family, co-workers and friends.

 All of us experience this sense of being separate from time to time.
 Sometimes it’s caused by a succession of failures, too much stress, or being out of sorts with family members or friends.
 Whatever the cause, when I feel disconnected from others, it is frequently accompanied by a state of depression and I experience a lot of negative thoughts: